rmdm/message-network/README.md

 * **Object**

 Instances of **Node** is used as is.
-Passing an instance of **Net** is an implicit way to create a _memory gate node_ under specified **name** in the current network that is linked to another _memory gate node_ in the passed network under name defined by **options.gateName** option, which is required in this case.
-If an **EventEmitter** is passed, an implicit Node is created which listens on events specified by **options.events** option and resends messages of the same name into the network.
+Passing an instance of **Net** is an implicit way to create a **MemoryGate** node under specified **name** in the current network that is linked to another **MemoryGate** node in the passed network under name defined by **options.remoteGateName** option, which is required in this case.
+If an **EventEmitter** is passed, an implicit Node is created which listens on events specified by **options.events** option and resends messages of the same topic name into the network.
 Passing an **Object** instance is a shortcut of connecting a **Node** instance initialized with that object.

 #### ```.disconnect (name) -> Net```